IamKingWaiMark/FirebaseTS/README.md

 Reads data from a document once.

-@param from: stirng [] - Takes in a array of string to specify the path to a document in the firestore database structure (collection, document, collection, document, ...).
+@param from: string [] - Takes in a array of string to specify the path to a document in the firestore database structure (collection, document, collection, document, ...).
 The length of the array MUST be even.

 @param onComplete: (result: firebase.firestore.DocumentSnapshot, error?: any) => void - This function executes when the query is completed.

-result.data() returns object with the data in the document.
+result.data() returns a object with the data in the document.

         firebasetsFirestore.getDocument(